xp44mm/FSharpCompiler.Docs/FSharpCompiler.Docs/Flex and Bison/yacc.md

 %prec terminal-symbol
 ```

 and it is written after the components of the rule.
-Its effect is to assign the rule the precedence of terminal-symbol, overriding the precedence that would be deduced for it in the ordinary way.
+Its effect is to assign the rule the precedence of `terminal-symbol`, overriding the precedence that would be deduced for it in the ordinary way.
 The altered rule precedence then affects how conflicts involving that rule are resolved.

 Here is how `%prec` solves the problem of unary minus.
-First, declare a precedence for a fictitious terminal symbol named UMINUS.
+First, declare a precedence for a fictitious terminal symbol named `UMINUS`.
 There are no tokens of this type, but the symbol serves to stand for its precedence:

 ```livescript
 . . .